Deepak020202/90DaysOfDevOps/README.md

 **Example:**
 Developers, QA, or Ops can all run the same pipeline with different parameter inputs.

-## Q2.How does pipeline parameterization improve the flexibility of CI/CD workflows?
+## Q2.
+How does pipeline parameterization improve the flexibility of CI/CD workflows?
 ### Answer:- Pipeline parameterization makes your CI/CD workflows flexible and reusable by allowing runtime inputs.
 Instead of maintaining multiple pipelines for different environments or versions, you can use one dynamic pipeline that adapts based on the parameters provided — making deployments faster, simpler, and easier to manage

 ## Q3.Provide an example of a scenario where dynamic parameters would be critical in a deployment pipeline.